w3c/svgwg/master/struct.md

 <p>The {{desc}} element represents more detailed textual
 information for the element such as a description.
 This is typically exposed to assistive technologies to provide more detailed information, such as a description of the visual appearance of a graphic or help to explain the functionality of a complex widget.
-It is not typically available to other users, so should not be used for essential instructions.</p>
+It is not typically available to other users, so should not be used for essential instructions.

 <p>